 As a result of his service as a board member at a major Philadelphia hospital, Mr. Levin is familiar with the legal problems of the health care provider institution in such areas as government licensing and regulation, professional staff relations and internal hospital workings regarding medical audit and utilization review, research and hospital financing.

 Mr. Levin lectures extensively domestically and internationally.
-He has been invited to speak in a number of venues in the United States, as well as in Cameroon, Germany, Israel, Italy, Kenya, Morocco, Portugal, Senegal, Spain, Sweden, the United Kingdom and Vietnam.
+He has been invited to speak in a number of venues in the United States, as well as in Cameroon, Germany, Israel, Italy, Kenya, Morocco, Portugal, Senegal, Spain, Sweden, the United Kingdom, China and Vietnam.

-Mr. Levin was selected for inclusion on the 2012 Pennsylvania Super Lawyers list.Active in community and political affairs, Mr. Levin was a candidate for the Democratic nomination for U.S. Senate from Pennsylvania in 2000, and was a member of the executive committee of the Pennsylvania Democratic State Committee (2003-2006), as well as chairman of the Democratic committee in his local community of Lower Merion Township, Pennsylvania (2002-2006).
+Mr. Levin is listed in The Best Lawyers in America, is recommended in the 2014 edition of The Legal 500 United States, and was selected for inclusion on the 2014 Pennsylvania Super Lawyers list.Active in community and political affairs, Mr. Levin was a candidate for the Democratic nomination for U.S. Senate from Pennsylvania in 2000, and was a member of the executive committee of the Pennsylvania Democratic State Committee (2003-2006, 2014-), as well as chairman of the Democratic committee in his local community of Lower Merion Township, Pennsylvania (2002-2006).